Norwegian TV show depicting Russian invasion irks Moscow

-The series "Occupied" depicts a Russian occupation of its Nordic neighbor at the request of the European Union to restore Norway's oil production after it is shut down by a green-conscious Oslo government.
+The series "Occupied" depicts a Russian occupation of its Nordic neighbour at the request of the European Union to restore Norway's oil production after it is shut down by a green-conscious Oslo government.

 The show is based on an idea by hit crime writer Jo Nesbo, author of the Harry Hole detective books.
 At 90 million crowns ($10.89 million), it is the most expensive Norwegian TV series ever.